rajat4665/python-dictionary-understanding/readme.md

-## This repository for basic undersatanding of dictionary typr in pyhton
+## This repository for basic undersatanding of dictionary type in pyhton
-### i created this code in jupyter notebook if you are beginner in python, open it in jupyter notebook
+### I created this code in jupyter notebook if you are beginner in python, open it in jupyter notebook
-# you will learn following terms
+# You will learn following things
 <ol>
 <li>
 how to create your own dictionary